Tarlo River

 The Tarlo River, a perennial river that is part of the Hawkesbury-Nepean catchment, is located in the Southern Tablelands and Southern Highlands regions of New South Wales, Australia.

 Course and features

 The Tarlo River rises within the Great Dividing Range, near the locality of Middle Arm east of Crookwell, and flows generally south southeast, north, and then east, joined by one minor tributary, before reaching its confluence with the Wollondilly River near Mount Penong, east of Taralga.
-The river descends 393 m over its 92 km course and it flows through the Tarlo River National Park.
+The river descends 393 m over its 92 km course and it flows through Tarlo and then on to the Tarlo River National Park.

+Activities

+Camping, fishing, swimming and other water activities are available at Tarlo River Campgrounds at The Shed @ Tarlo, Tarlo Village, via Taralga Rd Tarlo or Tarlo River National Park.